What is Grades Journey?

 Once the calculated column has been set up, it will populate itself automatically with the marks to go to SITS.
 Module leaders can then “Approve” these marks as ready to transfer.
 At this point, when Grades Journey goes fully live, it will transfer the grades automatically into SITS.

 Many people ask, why are we asking module leaders to configure this calculated column, why don’t we just transfer the marks straight from the assignment submission itself into SITS?
 This is because we don’t know (and can’t work out) which entry this should be.
 Module leaders can, quite rightly, set up their assignments in many different ways.
-For example, there may be formative assessments, sometimes they may use Turnitin, other times plain Blackboard assignments, sometimes overall ICA marks are composed of a number of component assignments in Blackboard, each with its own submission.
+For example, there may be formative assessments, sometimes they may use Turnitin, other times plain Blackboard assignments, and sometimes overall ICA marks are composed of a number of component assignments in Blackboard, each with its own submission.
 Because of this variety, it’s just not possible to automate the choice of which entry in the Gradebook should be transferred to SITS.

 How Does It Work In Detail?